YasssinNasra/OS_Assignment2/README.md

 According to the assignment instructions, the project must include the following:

-1. Write and implement all code examples from Lab-5.
+1. Write and implement all code examples that were in Lab 5.
-2. Explain each program and describe exactly what it does.
+2. Explain what each program does.
 3. Explain the job of the **Linker**.
 4. Explain the job of the **Loader**.
 5. Write a **Makefile** that compiles each example program and successfully runs them.